danchoi/soywiki/README.markdown

 `gf`, or `C-w f` if you want to open the webpage in a split window.
 See `:help netrw` for more information.

+## Wiki-link autocompletion

+When you're writing a wiki page and you want to link to another page, SoyWiki can help you autocomplete your wiki-link.
+Press `CTRL-x CTRL-u` in Vim insert mode to invoke it.

 ## Wiki refactoring

 SoyWiki makes it easy to reorganize your wiki with these commands.